 Securities.
-At December 31, 2016, our securities portfolio totaled \$407.7 million, or 21.7% of assets.
-At that date, our securities held to maturity consisted of securities with the following amortized costs: \$399.1 million of mortgage-backed securities, \$7.4 million of collateralized mortgage obligations and \$1.2 million of trust preferred securities.
-All of the mortgage-backed securities and collateralized mortgage obligations were issued by Fannie Mae, Freddie Mac or Ginnie Mae.
-At December 31, 2016, none of the underlying collateral consisted of subprime or Alt-A loans (traditionally defined as nonconforming loans having less than full documentation).
-At December 31, 2016, we held no common or preferred stock of Fannie Mae or Freddie Mac.
+At December 31, 2017, our securities portfolio totaled \$407.6 million, or 20.3% of assets and included \$404.8 million classified as held-to-maturity and \$2.9 million classified as available-for-sale.
+At that date, our securities held to maturity consisted of securities with the following amortized costs: \$404.4 million of mortgage-backed securities and \$427,000 of trust preferred securities.
+All of the mortgage-backed securities were issued by Fannie Mae, Freddie Mac or Ginnie Mae.
+At December 31, 2017, none of the underlying collateral consisted of subprime or Alt-A loans (traditionally defined as nonconforming loans having less than full documentation).
+At December 31, 2017, we held no common or preferred stock of Fannie Mae or Freddie Mac.